 Fate's Maze is based in the Twin-Cities metro area of Minnesota in the USA.
 The name "Fate's Maze" is a metaphor for life.
 Life is a maze.
 Your path through life is determined by the choices available to you (circumstance) and the choices you make (free will).
 The music is melodic, dramatic and thought provoking.
 Songs range from the more standard structure & instrumentation for rock/metal to the more unconventional, including some spoken word and sound effect samples for dramatic effect.

 Several of the songs include vocals from Tracey Cramer-Kelly.
 She is a published author (Indie Award Finalist), entrepreneur, helicoptor pilot, “biker chick” and of course an accomplished singer.
-Check out her web site. and her version of the song "The Rose" on CD Baby.
+Check out her web site.

 Track List:01) Thinking of You

 08) The Prophet

 11) Live & Love & Rock & Roll

 12) Always be with You

 13) When the Stars are Right (tribute to H.P.
 Lovecraft)

 14) Night Rising (instrumental)